OpenBuildings/jam/guide/jam/fields.md

 `column` — The name of the database column to use for this field.
 If this isn't given, the field name will be used.

-## Validation properties

-The following properties are available to all of the field types and mostly relate to validation.
-There is a more in-depth discussion of these properties on [Validations](/OpenBuildings/Jam/blob/master/guide/jam/validations.md).

-`unique` — A shortcut property for validating that the field's data is unique in the database.

-`unique_scope` — You can limit the uniqueness of the each model to a field or an array of field so only fields are the same will they be considered for uniqeness.

 `label` — The label to use for the field when validating.

 `filters` — Filters to apply to data before validating it.

-`rules` — Rules to use to validate the data with.

 ## Field Types